Resource Building: daBuild, build, vromfs, levels, settings.blk

 To avoid this, you should either:

-Sequentially build both packages using one batch file:
+sequentially build both packages using one batch file:

 -package:package_name -package:package_name_hq

-Or create two separate batch files: one for the main resource package (non-HQ textures) and another specifically for HQ textures.
+create two separate batch files: one for the main resource package (non-HQ textures) and another specifically for HQ textures.

-Option 2 - Building a Specific Package and Its Dependencies
+Option 2: Building a Specific Package and Its Dependencies

 In daNetGame-based games, packages often have cross-references.
 When something changes in a “common” package, you need to ensure that everything works correctly in all other packages that reference it.
 Instead of doing a full build (which is very time-consuming), you can build the “common” package along with its dependent packages, which is much faster.